gogins/csound-extended/README.md

 ```
 and then do a fresh build and installation of csound-extended **including
 updating Csound** (`bash fresh-build-linux.sh`).

-## Building

-Currently, the supported platforms are Linux, Android, and WebAssembly.
-The code is generally "cross-platform" in nature and this build system could
-be adapted to build for Windows or OS X.

-Please note, the Linux package for native code (CsoundAC etc.) is built using
-the Ubuntu system packages for Csound, whereas the Csound for Android app and
-the WebAssembly module are built from Csound source code cloned from GitHub.

-First clone the Git repository at https://github.com/gogins/csound-extended.

 ### Building on Linux